trankov/speedtest-statistics/README.md

 # speedtest-statistics
-A CLI and SQLite3 based Python utility that checks your Internet connection speed via [Speedtest.net](https://speedtest.net), then saves information to database for further analysis.
+A Command-line interface utility that checks your Internet connection speed via [Speedtest.net](https://speedtest.net), while shows coloured process and testing report.
+Usefull for ssh administration or automated speed monitoring.
+The utility saves information to SQLite3 database for further analysis.
 Also keeps some info about your hardware and local network.
+Written in Python.

 ## How does it work
 To start: